Joseph Black: Scientific Studies

+Chemistry

 Chemical principles

 Like most 18th-century experimentalists, Black's conceptualisation of chemistry was based on five principles of matter: Water, Salt, Earth, Fire and Metal.
 He added the principle of Air when his experiments showed the presence of carbon dioxide, which he called fixed air, thus contributing to pneumatic chemistry.

 Black's research was guided by questions relating to how the principles combined with each other in various different forms and mixtures.
 He used the term affinity to describe the force that held such combinations together.
 Throughout his career he used a variety of diagrams and formulas to teach his University of Edinburgh students how to manipulate affinity through different kinds of experimentation.

 Analytical balance

 In about 1750, while still a student, Black developed the analytical balance based on a light-weight beam balanced on a wedge-shaped fulcrum.
 Each arm carried a pan on which the sample or standard weights was placed.
 It far exceeded the accuracy of any other balance of the time and became an important scientific instrument in most chemistry laboratories.